 1. Do you really believe in those gods?

 Yes!
 But it’s a religious belief, not a scientific fact.
-My reasons to believe are therefore entirely personal and based on things like dreams, coincidences, moments of luck or fateful decisions.
-One can choose to see in that just chemical processes and chance, but one can also explore the idea that there’s something more to it.
+My reasons are therefore entirely personal and based on things like dreams, coincidences, moments of luck or fateful decisions.
+One can choose to see in that mere chemical processes and chance, but one can also explore the idea that there’s something more to it.
 And if you follow the latter approach, time may lead you to religious belief.
 It’s essentially a matter of epiphany, which is personal and subjective, so some people have it while others don’t.
 And at least initially, there’s nothing wrong in any of the two.

 No, but that’s how they’re traditionally depicted and therefore how I choose to do it.
 I have no knowledge of the real appearance of any deity, I do not pretend to have the answer and, quite honestly, it’s not something that bothers me.
 I also don’t know what a sound actually looks like, but I content myself with using the written representation of the Latin alphabet.